YanhuiJessica/Chictf-Writeups/docs/blockchain/voting_vault.md

     }
     ```

-- The number of votes a user receives when locking GREY is calculated based on the amount of GREY being locked.
+- The number of votes a user receives when locking GREY is calculated based on the amount of GREY to be locked.
 However, when updating the delegatee, the number of transferred votes is calculated based on the **total number** of locked GREY

     ```js
     function lock(uint256 amount) external returns (uint256) {